vega/vega/packages/vega-scenegraph/README.md

       "y": 0,
       "width": 200,
       "height": 200,
-      "items": [...], // array of contained mark instances }
+      "items": [...] // array of contained mark instances }
   ]
 }
 ```

 In this example, the group *mark* contains only a single group *item*.
 In
-practice a group mark may contain any number of group items, for example to
+practice, a group mark may contain any number of group items, for example to
 describe a scene with multiple layers or sub-plots.

 For more information regarding supported mark properties, please see the